xmtp/XIPs/XIPs/xip-0-purpose-process.md

 ### Get started with an idea

-Before advancing your idea through the XIP process into the Draft stage, it’s crucial to gather feedback from the community.
-This will help you vet your idea and assess its originality, potentially saving you time and effort.
-Engaging with the XMTP community will also help you gauge overall interest in your idea.
+Before advancing your idea into the XIP process, it’s crucial to vet your idea first using an XMTP Discussion Forums topic.

 **To get started with your idea**: